syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 # Tooltip in ##Platform_Name## Circular Chart 3D control

-Tooltip for the Circular Chart 3D can be enabled by using the `enable` property.
+The Circular Chart 3D will display details about the points through a tooltip, when the mouse is moved over a specific point.
+By default, the tooltip is not visible.
+It can be enabled by using the `enable` property in `tooltip` to **true**.

 {% if page.publishingplatform == "typescript" %}